-Like always, ladies are supposed to smell wonderful, flowery and mystical, so if the female marijuana you’re growing start to smell like rotten eggs, then you know you have a problem and it might just be root rot.
+Like all flowering plants, marijuana is supposed to smell wonderful and flowery.
+If the female marijuana you’re growing start to smell like rotten eggs, then you know you have a problem and it might just be root rot.

 Root rot is commonly caused by a fungus-like organism called Pythium.
 Although it is most often found in hydroponic systems, it can also affect plants that are in soil or other planting mediums.